 I’ve lived in and/or around my city for over ten years now and just today discovered new hiking trails.
 It’s surprising what you can find in your own backyard.
 The possibilities for discovering new things are endless, near and far.
 That is a huge reason traveling is so appealing in the first place.

 Try out a new hobby and get excited about it.

-I love traveling, as I’m sure that is evident by reading my most recent post about my visit to Banff National Park.
+I love traveling, as I’m sure that is evident by the fact that I have a travel blog lol.
 However, it’s good to have multiple interests to become more of a well-rounded person.
 Thus you’re able to connect with more people.
 Having more people in your circle may allow you more traveling experiences down the road, you never know.

 Plan for your next destination.

 Part of the fun of traveling is the planning, even if none of it ends up playing out the way it’s supposed to (for me, it typically doesn’t).
 Research places and prioritize where you want to go since options are ultimately limitless.
 It’s okay to plan and daydream, just don’t get down on yourself if you can’t make it a reality right away.

 This might not sound appealing to most, but working allows you to make more money while restricting you from spending money.
 More money is made + less money being spent = more money for your travels!
 Whenever I have a trip coming up, I get very excited about working haha.

 In my opinion, there’s nothing better than a game night with friends/family.
 We all gather together, have a few (or more drinks), and play some games.
 We often try to have a “theme” too, like Mexican night or “Friendsgiving”.
 It’s just so much fun and I love being home so I can spend time with them.